pieterdavid/Framework/README.md

-[This script](setup_project_with_framework.sh) will set up a CMSSW release area, apply the recipes in [``bootstrap_jenkins.sh``](bootstrap_jenkins.sh) and [``jenkins_postbuild.sh``](jenkins_postbuild.sh), perform an initial build, and add your and your colleagues' forks on GitHub as remotes for your ``Framework`` clone.
+[This script](setup_project_with_framework.sh) will set up a CMSSW release area, apply the recipes in [``bootstrap_jenkins.sh``](bootstrap_jenkins.sh) and [``jenkins_postbuild.sh``](jenkins_postbuild.sh), perform an initial build, and add your and your colleagues' forks on GitHub as remotes for your ``Framework`` clone (all those that have been pushed to in the last year; you can update the list by running ``updateremotes``).
 The option `--branch NAME` can be used to select a branch (and CMSSW version, see above), and `--pr ID` to test a pull request.

 If you are using ingrid, here's a useful alias to put in your ``bashrc`` file: